 Invoice factoring is not algebra and at its most complex requires a small bit of multiplication.
-We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at Businesscash and what factoring means for the success of your business.
+We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at BusinessCash.com.
+In addition, what factoring means for the success of your business.